Santa Cruz De Tenerife Canary Islands, Spain Travel Guide

 Tenerife is just one gem in a chain of islands.
 Consider where your next adventure might take you, building on your experiences.

-For more volcanic landscapes and nature, explore Lanzarote, famous for its unique volcanic terrain and César Manrique's influence, or The Lush island, the "Beautiful Island," famous for its lush forests and stargazing.
+For more volcanic landscapes and nature, explore Lanzarote, known for its unique volcanic terrain and César Manrique's influence, or The Verdant island, the "Beautiful Island," famous for its lush forests and stargazing.

-For more beaches and relaxation, Fuerteventura offers vast, golden sand beaches ideal for watersports, or One Of the canary islands, with its famous Maspalomas dunes and a lively capital.
+For more beaches and relaxation, Fuerteventura offers vast, golden sand beaches ideal for watersports, or Gran Canaria, with its well-known Maspalomas dunes and a lively capital.

 Combine your visit to Tenerife with a ferry trip to La Gomera for a nature-focused contrast, experiencing its ancient laurel jungle and unique whistling language.